 Here are the pros and cons of this system:

-- not every house has the space above the ceiling for this system
+- Not every house has space above the ceiling for this system (some flats/apartments).

 Optional Extras You Should Consider

-Not every air con system will have these options; the cheapest products rarely do, so you should choose your product carefully:
+Not every air-con system will have all of these options; the cheapest products rarely do, so choose your product carefully:

-- app access so you can cool down the home whilst on the way from work etc.
+- App access so you can cool down the home whilst on the way back from work etc.

 Most Popular Locations in the Home